What is a covered pergola called?

 Do you need planning permission for these pergolas?

 The need for planning permission for enclosed pergolas varies based on local regulations and the specific design and size of the structure.
 It's advisable to consult your local municipal planning department or a qualified contractor to determine if you require permission for your covered pergola project.
-Find out everything you need to know about these structures to make an informed decision.

 What materials are commonly used for covered pergolas?